dario-vega/demo-lab-baggage/README.md

 done
 ````

-Instead of using the generated EndPoint, you can specify a particular custom domain name for an API gateway.
-The API gateways you create with the API Gateway service are TLS-enabled, and therefore require TLS certificates (formerly SSL certificates) issued by a Certificate Authority to secure them.
-To specify a particular custom domain name for an API gateway, you must obtain a custom TLS certificate from a Certificate Authority yourself, rather than have the API Gateway service obtain a TLS certificate for you.
+Instead of using the generated endpoint, you can specify a particular custom domain name for an API gateway.
+The API gateways you create with
+the API Gateway service are TLS-enabled, and therefore require TLS certificates (formerly SSL certificates) issued by a Certificate Authority to
+secure them.
+To specify a particular custom domain name for an API gateway, you must obtain a custom TLS certificate from a Certificate Authority,
+rather than have the API Gateway service obtain a TLS certificate for you.

 ![Working](APIGW_Endpoints.png)

 Finally, [Apiary](https://apiary.io/) provides you with the ability to design APIs using either API Blueprint or Swagger.
-From these description files, Oracle Apiary generates interactive documentation and a console for making calls to the APIs from the UI.
-Apiary interactive documentation is an interactive representation of your API Description for you to not only read and write, but to be a place where you can interact with your API—even before you’ve built it.
+From these description files,
+Oracle Apiary generates interactive documentation and a console for making calls to the APIs from the UI.
+Apiary interactive documentation is an interactive
+representation of your API Description for you to not only read and write, but to be a place where you can interact with your API—even before you’ve built it.

 Apiary was used in our project as a very powerful tool for **Collaboration and Interactions**.